Bafana Bafana star switches from Mamelodi Sundowns to PSL rivals

-Mosa Lebusa: Bafana Bafana Star Dumps Mamelodi Sundowns for Premier Soccer League Rivals
+Mosa Lebusa: Bafana Bafana Defender Dumps Mamelodi Sundowns for Premier Soccer League Rivals

 Mamelodi Sundowns have confirmed the departure of one of their Bafana Bafana stars, with reports claiming he's set to sign for their Premier Soccer League rivals.